Sardis Lake, Oklahoma, USA

 Maximum Depth: 55 feet

 Drainage Area: 275 sq. miles

 Trophic State: Mesotrophic

 Spread the word!
-Share our Sardis Lake OK article with your fellow Lake Lubbers!
+Share our Sardis Lake article with your fellow Lake Lubbers!